-Wheat & gluten free chocolates & candy
+Wheat & gluten free chocolate

 August 15, 1502 - On his fourth voyage to the New World, Christopher Columbus became the first European to encounter cocoa beans.
-Off the coast of what is now Honduras he came across a large dugout canoe that was heavily loaded with local goods for trading, including cocoa beans.
+Off the coast of what is now Honduras he came across a large dugout canoe heavily loaded with local goods for trading, including cocoa beans.

 Stories deviate at this point, some say that Columbus was given the cocoa beans as a gift, and others say that he seized the entire vessel and its goods.
 Ignoring how he actually got his hands on the cocoa beans, he brought them back to Europe where they initally didn't get much attention.